 What kind of 5-star onsen hotel is Roku Kyoto, Lxr Hotels & Resorts?

-In late November, my husband and I bought boxed lunches and beers at Tokyo Station and boarded the Shinkansen around noon to see amazing autumn foliage in Kyoto.
+In late November, my husband and I bought boxed lunches and beer at Tokyo Station and boarded the Shinkansen around noon to see amazing autumn foliage in Kyoto.
 While relaxing and enjoying drinks on the Shinkansen, we could see a little snow-covered Mt.
 Fuji.
 Then we arrived at Kyoto station a little after 3:00 p.m.
 It was the fall holiday season, so Kyoto station was even more crowded than usual.
 We walked through the crowded station, exited through the Karasuma exit, and took a cab from the karasumaguchi taxi stand to our hotel.
 This hotel was a inconvenient 30-minute drive from Kyoto Station.
 There are no bus stops or train stations nearby, so taking a cab is the most convenient way to get there.

 After 25 minutes on the main road from Kyoto Station, we turned onto a narrow street and passed through a residential area, where we saw Japanese traditional houses with tiled roofs.
 We turned right and continued on to the entrance of the hotel where we would be staying for the night.
 The location was very quiet, away from the hustle and bustle of the city center.
 As we got out of the cab, we were greeted by a beautifully and artistically pruned Kitayama cedar tree, over 400 years old, in the center in front of the entrance.
 The creative Kitayama cedars and the bright green moss were in perfect harmony, and seemed to symbolize the beauty of Japanese culture.
 The Kitayama cedars were also the model for the hotel’s logo.